Ireland set to end abortion ban as exit polls signal landslide vote

 Voters were asked if they wish to scrap a 1983 amendment to the constitution that gives an unborn child and its mother equal rights to life.
 The consequent prohibition on abortion was partly lifted in 2013 for cases where the mother’s life was in danger.

-“It’s looking like we will make history tomorrow,” Prime Minister Leo Varadkar, who was in favor of change, said on Friday night on Twitter.
+“It’s looking like we will make history tomorrow,” Prime Minister Leo Varadkar, who was in favour of change, said on Friday night on Twitter.

 A senator with the opposition Labour Party monitoring the count told Reuters that early tallies suggested the opinion polls were accurate.